 Important changes from the 29th December;

-Changes to the pet travel scheme will come into effect on 29 December 2014.
-This guidance explains what's changing and why.
+Changes to the pet travel scheme came into effect on 29 December 2014.
+This guidance explains what's changed and why.
 The changes are mainly designed to strengthen enforcement across the EU, increase levels of compliance and improve the security and traceability of the pet passport.
 The changes give effect to a new EU pet travel regulation (576/2013)

 As part of the DEFRA Pet Travel Scheme (PETS), we provide simple and safe transportation for your pets onboard all of our ferries.
 You can enjoy your time on board knowing that we're taking great care of your pet, and on our overnight crossings you can even visit them during the journey by arrangement with the onboard crew.

 Rules & Regulations with Pet travel

 The main requirements of the scheme will stay the same.
 All dogs, cats and ferrets travelling with their owner will still require:

 - a blod test 30 days after vaccination (if travelling to or from an unlisted thrid country)

 - a pet passport (or third country certificate) issued by an authorised vet

 - a waiting period after vaccination and prior to travel:

 - 21 days if travelling from another EU country or a listed third country